Sasakawa Peace Foundation

 • Events

-Gender Investment and Innovation Program Home
+Social Innovation Program Home

-While some women are becoming economically empowered and improving their status due to the new era of economic activity, there are concerns about increasing polarization and disparities.
+While some women are becoming economically empowered and improving their status due to the new era of economic activities, there are concerns about increasing polarization and disparities.
 Therefore, we are committed to taking actions and measures that can be catalysts for inclusive technology and innovation for women.

 pagetop